emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 * Signals = early warnings or opportunities.
 * Metrics = the measurable proof you’re progressing.
-* Triggers = your “if/then” rules for when to take action, pivot, or stop entirely.
+* Triggers = “if/then” rules for when to take action, pivot, or stop entirely.

 **7) Stakeholders and engagement (Power–Interest matrix): Who has power or interest in my decision, and how should I involve them?**
 <img width="917" height="188" alt="Screen Shot 2025-08-05 at 12 53 40 PM" src="https://github.com/user-attachments/assets/f298f6ee-9f7e-46ac-87a6-c5ec833f80a9" />
 Stakeholders: _Who matters in your decision_
 These are people, groups, or organizations who can influence your decision, be impacted by it, or help you succeed.
-* Examples for your futures:
+* Examples with paths:
     * Go back to school: Admissions officers, professors, alumni, financial aid staff, family.
-    * Move abroad: Immigration officials, employers in target country, relocation services, family, close friends.
+    * Move abroad: Immigration officials, employers in the target country, relocation services, family, and close friends.
     * Shift industries: Recruiters, hiring managers, professional network, mentors, industry associations.
-    * Content creator: Your target audience, platform algorithm teams, collaborators, sponsors, followers.
+    * Content creator: Your target audience, platform algorithm teams, collaborators, sponsors, and followers.

 Power/Interest Matrix: _How much influence vs. how much they care_ Place stakeholders on a grid based on: